Sensors

 Image of ATM90E32AS CircuitSetup based power meter showing screen, in case mounted near electrical panel

-My power monitoring setup is a work in progress right now.
+My power monitoring setup is a work in progress right now because my power requirements change along with the potential sources of my power (ie. solar) being variable in the future.
 At the moment I am monitoring line voltage and current on both phases of my North American style split phase mains feed using a CircuitSetup Expandable 6 Channel ESP32 Energy Meter Main Board.
 This board is based on two Microchip ATM90E32AS energy monitor ICs which each provide 3 current channels using current transformer sensors and voltage measurement with 16 bit ADC accuracy.
 The output includes (but is not limited to) raw current, power (active, reactive, apparent), frequency, voltage, temperature, power factor.
 The 6 Channel Energy Meter Board includes all the support circuitry needed to run the ATM90E32AS including a buck converter power supply so that only one power adapter is required; the board uses it both for power and to take an A/C line voltage measurement.
 It is designed to directly accept common ESP32 development boards directly via a socket, which also allows up to 6 of these boards to be stacked for a total of 42 current channels.

 Image of Circuit Setup 6 channel expandable power monitor board with STM32 W5500 Ethernet board and case